danielkazak/shaiba_project/README.md

 What you could do when you'd be able to log in facebook:
 * Insert a beloved sentence to the hall of fame.
 * Rate sentences in the hall of fame, that you haven't rated yet.
-* Suggest Shaiba more dishes, nations and adjectives, and help him realize how to use it in a sentence.
+* Suggest Shaiba more dishes, nations and adjectives, and help him realize how to use them in a sentence.